esa/torchquad/docs/source/tutorial.rst

 Let’s explore how *torchquad*’s performance compares to scipy, the go-to tool for numerical integration.
-A more detailed exploration of this topic can be found in the *Benchmark_notebook.ipynb*.
+A more detailed exploration of this topic might be done as a side project at a later time.
 For simplicity, we will stick to a 5-D version of the :math:`\sin(x)` of the previous section.
 Let’s declare it with numpy and torch.
 Numpy arrays will remain on the CPU and torch tensor on the GPU.